-The parents of students with disabilities are forced to pay them the amounts they ask, to ensure their kids get a good writer
+The parents of students with disabilities are forced to pay them the amounts they ask, to ensure their kids get a good writer during the HSC examinations

 If appearing for the board exams is not worrisome enough, many students also have to worry about their dependence on a stranger to write their papers.
 The demand for writers is increasing with every passing year, and colleges and parents are not happy about the commercialisation of this profile, as many writers have started demanding higher payments.